On Convergence of the Inexact Rayleigh Quotient Iteration with the Lanczos Method Used for Solving Linear Systems: Introduction

-We denote by $x_1, x_2,\ldots, x_n$ are the unit length eigenvectors associated with $\lambda_1,\lambda_2,\ldots,\lambda_n$.
-For brevity we denote $(\lambda_1,x_1)$ by $(\lambda,x)$.
-There are a number of methods for solving this kind of problem, such as the inverse iteration \cite{ParlettSEP}, the Rayleigh quotient iteration (RQI) \cite{ParlettSEP}, the Lanczos method and its shift-invert variant \cite{ParlettSEP}, the Davidson method and the Jacobi--Davidson method \cite{stewart,vorst}.
-However, except the standard Lanczos method, these methods and shift-invert Lanczos require the exact solution of a possibly ill-conditioned linear system at each iteration.
+There are a number of methods for solving this kind of problem, such as inverse iteration \cite{ParlettSEP}, Rayleigh quotient iteration (RQI) \cite{ParlettSEP}, the Lanczos method and its shift-invert variant \cite{ParlettSEP}, the Davidson method and the Jacobi--Davidson method \cite{stewart,vorst}.
+However, except the standard Lanczos method, these methods and shift-invert Lanczos involve the solution of a possibly ill-conditioned linear system at each iteration.
 This is generally very difficult and even impractical by a direct solver since a factorization of a shifted $A$ may be too expensive.
-So one generally resorts to iterative methods to solve inner linear systems, called inner iterations.
+So one generally resorts to iterative solvers for the linear systems, called inner iterations.
 We call updates of approximate eigenpairs outer iterations.
-A combination of inner and outer iterations yields an inner-outer iterative eigensolver, also called an inexact eigensolver.
+A combination of them yields an inner-outer iterative eigensolver, also called an inexact eigensolver.

-The inexact inverse iteration and the inexact RQI are the simplest and most basic inexact eigensolvers.
-They not only have their own rights, but also are key ingredients of some other more sophisticated and practical inexact solvers, such as subspace iteration \cite{robbe} and the Jacobi--Davidson method.
-So one must first analyze their convergence.
-This is the first step towards better understanding and analyzing those more practical inexact solvers.